scverse/scvi-tools/docs/user_guide/models/linearscvi.rst

     + Scalable to very large datasets (>1 million cells).

-The disadvantages of LDVAE include:
+The limitations of LDVAE include:

     + Less capacity than scVI, which uses a neural network decoder.

-    + Less capable of integrating with complex batch effects.
+    + Less capable of integrating data with complex batch effects.

 .. topic:: Tutorials: